Affiliate Marketing for SaaS: A Complete Guide

-Set up your affiliate communications and personalize any messages you send.
+Set up your affiliate scheme communication and personalize any messages you send.

 - A welcome message on your dashboard for when an affiliate joins your program.

-- Congratulatory e-mails when your affiliates perform an action, like a created a conversion or have been approved for a program.
+- Congratulatory emails when your affiliates perform an action - like referring a conversion or have been approved for a program.